themistocleous/CG_Dictionary/README.md

 ![Dictionary](Figures/dictionary.png)

-*Cypriot Greek Dictionary* is an online phonemic dictionary of  Cypriot Greek with text-to-speech, developed as part of the ‘Syntychies’ research program.
+*Cypriot Greek Dictionary* is an online dictionary of  Cypriot Greek with text-to-speech, developed as part of the ‘Syntychies’ research program.
 You can search for specific words using basic regular expressions.
 The environment was written in C#.

 <a href="http://lexcy.library.ucy.ac.cy">Visit Cypriot Greek Dictionary here.</a>